tyleroneil72/chat-room/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description
-Pet project to learn web sockets and socket.io
+Pet project to learn web sockets

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.